E2-PhD-Council/ThesisTemplate/README.md

 The intention of the template is to provide an open-source basis for Chalmers PhD students to collaborate on the mundande task of structuring a thesis.
 We strive for compliance with Chalmers official guide lines, but this is not an official Chalmers document and we give no guarantees of compliance.

-Currently the guidelines are under revision but will be posted in full here:
+The guidelines are available here:

 - [Licentiate guidelines](https://intranet.chalmers.se/en/tools-support/doctoral-studies-support/licentiate/layout-and-printing-of-licentiate-thesis/)
 - [PhD thesis guidelines](https://intranet.chalmers.se/en/tools-support/doctoral-studies-support/doctoral-thesis-defence/thesis-layout/)

+They are currently under revision but will be posted in full here.
+Our ambition is to stay up to speed with them but if you see any discrepancies please let us know, see [below](#Contribute).

 ## Current status